 The Commission hereby denies certification of the Land Use Plan Amendment for the City of San Diego LCP Amendment #2-04B-as submitted and finds for the reasons discussed below that the submitted Land Use Plan Amendment fails to meet the requirements of and does not conform to the policies of Chapter 3 of the California Coastal Act.
 Certification of the plan would not comply with the California Environmental Quality Act because there are feasible alternatives or mitigation measures that would substantially lessen any significant adverse impact which the Land Use Plan Amendment may have on the environment.

-H. MOTION: I move that the Commission certify the Land Use Plan Amendment for the City of San Diego LCP Amendment #2-04B if modified as suggested in this staff report.
+II.
+MOTION: I move that the Commission certify the Land Use Plan if modified as suggested in this staff report.